tinymce/tinymce-docs/general-configuration-guide/spell-checking.md

 ## PHP Spellchecker component

-You can also use TinyMCE's PHP Spellchecker component, which you can [download here](http://download.moxiecode.com/spellcheckers/tinymce_spellchecker_php_4.0.zip).
+You can also use TinyMCE's PHP _Spellchecker_ component, that you can [download here](http://download.moxiecode.com/spellcheckers/tinymce_spellchecker_php_4.0.zip).
 To view the complete changelog history, view this [txt](http://archive.tinymce.com/develop/changelog/?type=phpspell) file.
 The TinyMCE's PHP Spellchecker component requires a little more work than the browser-based option, being a server-side script.

 This plugin enables you to use **Enchant** or **PSpell** on the backend of your server to spell check contents within the TinyMCE editor.